Leonai-do/gitingest/README.md

 ### Technical ways to contribute

 Gitingest aims to be friendly for first time contributors, with a simple Python and HTML codebase.
 If you need any help while working with the code, reach out to us on [Discord](https://discord.com/invite/zerRaGK9EC).
 For detailed instructions on how to make a pull request, see [CONTRIBUTING.md](./CONTRIBUTING.md).

+## 🔒 Security

+For information on how to responsibly disclose security issues, please see our [SECURITY.md](./SECURITY.md).

 ## 🛠️ Stack